-Updates to note in this 30 June 2020 version of the illustrative interim consolidated financial statements
+Updates to note in this 30 June 2021 version of the illustrative interim consolidated financial statements

-A number of amendments to Standards have become effective for financial periods beginning on (or after) 1 January 2020, and are therefore applicable for the 30 June 2020 interim financial statements.
+One amendment to Standards has become effective for financial periods beginning on (or after) 1 January 2021, and is therefore applicable for the 30 June 2021 interim financial statements.

-The amendments listed below have been included in these illustrative interim consolidated financial statements (where applicable) as if they had been applied for the first time as at 1 January 2020 (i.e. during the 2020 interim financial period).
+The amendment stated below has been included in these illustrative interim consolidated financial statements (where applicable) as if it had been applied for the first time as at 1 January 2021 (i.e. during the 2021 interim financial period).

-New standards and amendments effective for periods beginning on 1 January 2020 (and 1 June 2020 for one amendment to IFRS 16) and therefore relevant to these interim financial statements
+New standards and amendments effective for periods beginning on 1 January 2021 and therefore relevant to these interim financial statements